cerebris/jsonapi-resources/README.md

 ##### Verifying Filters

 Because filters typically come straight from the request, it's prudent to verify their values.
 To do so, provide a callable to the `verify` option.
-This callable will be passed the `value` and the `context`.
+This callable will receive the `value` and the `context`.
 Verify should return the verified value, which may be modified.

 ```ruby